paulmelnikow/AFNetworking-Synchronous/README.md

 AFNetworking-Synchronous
 ========================

-A minimal category which extends [AFNetworking][] 1.x, specifically `AFHTTPClient`, to support synchronous requests.
+A minimal category which extends [AFNetworking][] to support synchronous requests.

+1.x, specifically
+`AFHTTPClient`, to support synchronous requests.

 ## Example